 - Type: Loop

 Situated near Eldorado Springs, Colorado, just 1 hour away from Denver is the Eldorado Canyon Trail in Eldorado Canyon State Park.
 Similar to a trail mentioned earlier (the Castlewood Canyon Falls Trail), the Eldorado Canyon Trail also has a waterfall known as the Eldorado Cascades.
-Being a cascade, this waterfall is relatively lower than regular waterfalls but is a highlight of this dog friendly hike all the same.
+Being a cascade, this waterfall is relatively lower than regular waterfalls but is an exciting highlight of this dog-friendly hike all the same.

 Aside from the refreshing sight of water tumbling down a rocky slope, other highlights of the Eldorado Canyon Trail include streamside paths, forests, dramatic valley views, and varied types of terrain throughout its 10.6-km span.

 The Eldorado Canyon Trail is a popular destination for hikers and horseback riders.
-However, as with many trails, the Eldorado Canyon Trail gets icey during the winter season.
+However, as with many trails, the Eldorado Canyon Trail gets icy during the winter season.
 Wearing spikes is highly recommended.

 Final Thoughts on Dog Friendly Hikes During Winter